nickthiru/super-deals-frontend/README.md

 Components in the UI Kit (inside $lib/components) may have different variations e.g. different type of buttons.
 To choose a variation, pass in the variation's class names via the "style" prop.
+Class names should be passed as a string, with each class name separated by a space.
+Do not include the customary "." (dot) at the start of the class name.